VasilGVasilev/typescript/NB/typescriptland.md

 Roughly speaking, once TypeScript’s compiler is done with checking your code, it erases the types to produce the resulting “compiled” code.
 This means that once your code is compiled, the resulting plain JS code has no type information.

+A big advantage of static types in TS is that in JavaScript, if you access a property that doesn’t exist, you’ll get the value undefined rather than a runtime error, in TS you will get a compile time error.

 Composing types
 There are several ways to have more than one type.
 One of them is the unions.
 You can declare that a type could be one of many types.